webthingorg/devtools-frontend/front_end/inspector_overlay/README.md

 ## How build works

 - Overlay modules are built using rollup and copied to $root_gen_dir.
+- CSS file are imported using a custom rollup plugin that transforms CSS into a CSSStyleSheet.
 - `inspector_overlay_resources.grd` file is copied as well and it defines how modules are packaged in a `.pak` file.
 - The Chromium build uses `inspector_overlay_resources.grd` and produces a `.pak` file.
 - `inspector_overlay_agent.cc` extracts the modules and inlines them onto the overlay page.

+## Inspector overlay constraints

+Inspector overlay resources are packaged into a single JS file, and, therefore, require all resources like CSS or images to be bundled into JS files.
+Unlike DevTools themselves, inspector overlay does not have an ability to handle dynamic number of resources because it does not have an embedded server.
+The backend references a particular bundle using a generated static resource ID.
+Therefore, inspector overlay is using a custom rollup plugin to bundle CSS and that approach should not be used in DevTools itself.

 ## Local Development